-Through its members, the Network is connected to communities all over the United States and the in-the-trenches experiences of these community-based organizations, Policy Advisory Comitte (PAC), and our soon to be launched National Youth Advisory Counsel (NYAC) inform and drive the Network's policy recommendations and priorities.
+Through its members, the Network is connected to communities all over the United States and the in-the-trenches expertise of our National Youth Advisory Counsel (NYAC) Youth Advisors, Policy Advisory Committee (PAC), and our members inform and drive the Network’s policy recommendations and priorities.

-Today the NN4Y represents public, community-based, and faith-based organizations that provide services to youth and families in the United States and territories.
+The NN4Y represents public, community-based, and faith-based organizations that provide services to youth and families in the United States and territories.
 Many of our members receive funding through the federal Runaway and Homeless Youth Act.
-Funds and practices from the Juvenile Justice and Delinquency Prevention Act, the McKinney-Vento Act on homelessness, and the Workforce Investment Act also assist local runaway and homeless youth program operators in leveraging state and local and private funding and accomplishing their mission with a positive youth development philosophy.
+Funds and practices from the Juvenile Justice and Delinquency Prevention Act, the McKinney-Vento Act on homelessness, and the Workforce Investment Act also assist local runaway and homeless youth program providers in leveraging funding to accomplish their mission.

-With this combination of federal, state, local, and private resources, NN4Y’s organization members provide the full gamut of preventive, interventive, and developmental supports to youth and families in high-risk situations.
+With this combination of federal, state, local, and private resources, NN4Y’s organization members provide the full gamut of preventive, outreach to resources, connection to resources, and developmental supports to youth and young families in high-risk and homeless situations.

 Shortcomings of Current InvestmentsThe data available now clearly portrays that current local, state, and federal investments in homeless youth housing and services are far from meeting the need.
 Runaway and Homeless Youth Act (RHYA) funded programs turn away homeless youth every day due to the lack of an available bed.
 Few RHYA grants are awarded in comparison to the applications submitted because the resources are extremely limited.
 More homeless youth would be able to access safety and services in more housing and services were available.